 Non-controlling interests are recognized to reflect the portion of the equity of majority-owned subsidiaries and VIEs which is not attributable, directly or indirectly, to the controlling shareholder.
-Currently, the non-controlling interests in our consolidated financial statements consist primarily of non-controlling interests for RaidCall and MoboTap.
+The non-controlling interests in our consolidated financial statements consist primarily of the non-controlling interests in RaidCall; the non-controlling interests in Beijing Changmica Culture Co., Ltd., which is a joint venture that operates Korean comics online in China; and, for periods prior to the Company's sale of MoboTap in March 2018, the non-controlling interests in MoboTap.